Do we really need so many Montessori reading materials?

 *At a conference, someone told Souzzann the program charts are worth a lot more.
 A classroom lead educator with decades of experience, who had previously purchased the complete Montessori for Everybody home study program, told us that the charts alone were worth the price of that full program (hundreds of dollars.)
 She said that the way everything in Montessori was supposed to work together never made sense to her until she had those charts.

 By this point, you probably know this is not just another Montessori reading program.
 It is something special and it’s getting better.
-This summer, Souzzann is updating both this program and the larger Montessori Language and Phonics Home Study Course to make them serve schools, homeschool co-ops and families, and parents the best they possibly can.
+Souzzann is updating both this program and the larger Montessori Language and Phonics Home Study Course to make them serve schools, homeschool co-ops and families, and parents the best they possibly can.
 This provides a special opportunity for you to get guidance from Souzzann personally, great videos, manuals, and materials files, plus a small community of peers also using this system for really amazing prices.

 Which Program Do You Need?

-Please remember that, even if you buy in June and qualify for the Montessori Language Curriculum Ages 3 to 6 manual bonus, you will not get materials demonstrations for the all the reading preparation, writing, grammar, and reading exercise materials with this program.
+Please remember that, even if you buy in early 2018 and qualify for the Montessori Language Curriculum Ages 3 to 6 manual bonus, you will not get materials demonstrations for the all the reading preparation, writing, grammar, and reading exercise materials with this program.
 To get those presentations, you will need the Montessori Language and Phonics Home Study Course (make it a link) program.
 Our Montessori Phonics and Home Reading Program (this program) is designed for those who already have Montessori language training but need a boost in their phonics understanding and reading materials – or – who want a streamlined reading program for a home environment – or – for use with established beginning readers.

 If you are setting up a complete Montessori Language area for ages 3 to 6, or for older learners with special reading instruction needs, you need our Montessori Language and Phonics Home Study Course.
 This is a 2 module program.
 It includes everything in this program plus video demonstrations for the complete Language area.
 The Language module manual and videos work together with the resources in the Montessori Phonics and Home Reading Program (this program).
 The detailed information about the phonics program, as well as the PDF files to make an extensive set of Pink, Blue, Green scheme reading materials are placed in the larger context of a complete classroom area in the larger program.
 This 2 module program gives you the practical information you need to set up a complete beginning Language environment.
 Also, only in that program will you get updates to the Montessori Language Curriculum Ages 3 to 6 manual.
 Go to the link below to see that program and decide which you need.
 Are you looking for a systematic and complete Montessori approach to reading, spelling, early grammar, and beginning writing?
 This is it.